Revised January 2, 2020

 Requests to initiate non-mandatory promotion cases may come from an individual interested in becoming a candidate for promotion, the Executive Director, or the review committees for assistant and associate professors.
 Individuals interested in becoming a candidate for non-mandatory promotion should meet with the Executive Director to discuss the possibility and process.
 Similarly, if the Executive Director or a review committee believes that an individual is ready for non-mandatory promotion, the Executive Director should invite the individual to meet to discuss the possibility and process.
 If, after that meeting, the request still stands, the Executive Director should bring the matter to faculty of senior rank (associate and full professors in the case of assistant to associate promotions, and full professors in the case of promotions from associate to full).
-A majority of those faculty must express support for the request before the Executive Director can initiate the case and begin recruiting external reviewers.
 To assist in determining whether a candidate is ready for non-mandatory promotion, the Executive Director or review committees may require the potential candidate to provide documentation of creative and research accomplishments, and teaching effectiveness.
 It is University policy that a candidate for non-mandatory promotion has the right to insist that a full promotion packet be prepared and voted upon by all eligible faculty superior in rank, even if the majority of the eligible voting faculty believe that the case is premature.
 Senior faculty have the right to advise candidates that they believe the case is premature, but they may not prohibit candidates from exercising their right to have their case be fully prepared and formally voted upon by all eligible voting faculty members.

-Senior faculty’s decision to initiate a non-mandatory promotion case should be made no later than the middle of winter quarter in the academic year prior to the autumn when the case will be voted on in the School of Drama and forwarded to the College Council.
-This timing will enable the Executive Director, in instances of affirmative decisions, to begin recruiting external reviewers in early March.
-Promotion files containing documentation of creative and research accomplishment as well as candidates’ personal narratives should be complete and ready to send to external reviewers by June 15th.
+The final decision to initiate a non-mandatory promotion case should be made no later than the middle of winter quarter in the academic year prior to the autumn when the case will be voted on in the School of Drama and forwarded to the College Council.
+This timing will enable the Executive Director to begin recruiting external reviewers in early March.
+Promotion files containing documentation of creative and research accomplishment as well as candidates’ personal narratives should be complete and ready to send to external reviewers by June 15th

 Guidelines first established 2019